Guy-92/Windows-10-KVM-in-Fedora-37/Guide.md

 # Adding NVIDIA Devices

-1) First make sure your GPU is binded to VFIO, you can check by typing `lspci -ks 01:00.`
+1) First, make sure your GPU is binded to VFIO, you can check by typing `lspci -ks 01:00.`

 The output should list the "Kernel driver in use" as vfio-pci, for example, this is mine